 Last summer, I found myself in a familiar gardener’s predicament – too much lettuce.
 My Buttercrunch lettuce had thrived beyond my wildest dreams, and I was running out of salad ideas.
 Every meal seemed to start with, “How about a nice salad?” much to my family’s growing dismay.
 I was giving away bags of lettuce to neighbors, coworkers, and even the mailman.
 Still, my garden beds were overflowing with leafy greens.
 It was during this time of lettuce abundance that my colleague Norann Oleson shared her Buttercrunch Lettuce Soup recipe.

 At first, I was skeptical.
 Lettuce soup?
 Really?
-It sounded like something born out of desperation rather than culinary inspiration.
 But Norann has never steered me wrong in matters of the garden or kitchen, so I decided to give it a try.
 Little did I know, this recipe would change the way I look at my garden and transform my approach to using its bounty.

 The Star of the Show: Buttercrunch Lettuce

-Sure, you can use any type of lettuce for this Lettuce Soup recipe, but Buttercrunch Lettuce has always been a favorite in my garden.
+Sure, you can use any type of lettuce for this Lettuce Soup recipe, but Buttercrunch Lettuce has always been a favorite in my summer garden, and also in my winter hydroponic garden.
 I remember the first time I planted it, carefully pressing the tiny seeds into the soil and wondering if they’d actually grow.
 To my delight, they did more than just grow – they thrived.
 I’ve grown many heads in my hydroponic garden, too!

 There’s something magical about watching Buttercrunch lettuce mature.
 The way the leaves form perfect little cups as they grow is truly a sight to behold.
 Each plant becomes a living sculpture in the garden, a testament to nature’s artistry.
 But what I’ve come to appreciate most is how versatile this lettuce is, especially in this soup.